PhoenixTales/phoenix-docs/vision/clash-of-dreams.md

 What we attempt to achieve is to unite the different ideas from all periods of development.
 We want to realise this diverse dream, as we imagined the game to be by the words written and images shown to us before release, to reconstruct and turn it into one harmonious and coherent whole and to go beyond in that we try to max out the radical potential of GOTHIC, as we dream beyond industrial constraints.

 PHOENIX is what GOTHIC should have been.
-PHOENIX is to GOTHIC what Oblivion Lost is to STALKER.

 We try to realise the contradictory ideas of the founders, bring them to an end, and maybe thereby help, at least a bit, to heal the old wounds of their clash of dreams.